 - Take that next step and phone the same friend

-We’ve shared more about finding hope in a recent blog.
+We’ve shared more about finding joy in a recent blog, and there may be tips there that can help you.
 Check it out here.

 Here were some ideas and questions tossed out and answered by group